Glossary

 Discussed in: Portfolio Aggregation

-A specific physical catastrophe in a model’s event catalog (e.g., a Cat 4 hurricane making landfall in Miami).
-Events have rates, metadata, and catalog IDs (event_id).
-In an ELT, each row is an event.
-In a SELT, the event_id column references the catalog.
-An event may produce losses across multiple LOBs and geographies.
+A prototypical physical catastrophe in a model’s event catalog, with fixed physical characteristics — for example, a Cat 4 hurricane on a defined track making landfall in Miami.
+Events carry rates, metadata, and catalog IDs (event_id).
+The catalog is shared across all trials: different trials draw different mixtures of catalog events as their occurrences, so the same event can recur in many trials at different dates and loss scales.
+In an ELT, each row is an event; in a TELT, the event_id column references the catalog.
+One event may produce losses across multiple LOBs and geographies.

 See also: Occurrence, ELT